Sponsoring website: Emergency Boot CD

 We strongly advise you to first run this tool on known good drives, without using any of its write functions while first learning how to use it.
 If possible, you may also wish to use some discarded drive(s) for experiments in testing all of its features!
 When you are fully confident in how to use TD, recovery operations should be less of a hassle.

 Choose from many precompiled executables: TestDisk can run under all Windows™ and DOS (such as after booting up with a Win98 Boot Disk with the DPMI server program; CWSDPMI.EXE that's included in the download), or Linux (there's a static version you can use under almost any Linux OS) operating systems.
-There's even a binary for MAC OS X (10.x) too!
-Apart from these, you may compile from source code for some other OSs.
+There's a binary for MAC OS X (10.x) too!

 However, TestDisk will recognize and can recover partitions of at least the following types (check site for all the latest file systems):